Benzphetamine

 Benzphetamine, sold under the brand name Didrex among others, is an amphetamine-type stimulant and appetite suppressant used short-term for weight loss along with a doctor-approved, reduced-calorie diet, exercise, and behavioral program.
 It is prescribed for obesity to people who have been unable to lose weight through exercise and dieting alone.
 It is a prodrug of dextromethamphetamine and dextroamphetamine.

 Mechanism of Action

 Benzphetamine promotes weight loss by reducing appetite and slightly increasing metabolism.
-It is the parent compound of clobenzorex, the latter of which is not subject to the Federal Analogue Act, nor scheduled per the Controlled Substances Act of 1970.
+It is the parent compound of clobenzorex, the latter of which is not subject to the Federal Analogue Act, nor scheduled per the Controlled Substances Act of 1970 in the USA.

 Contraindications

 Benzphetamine is contraindicated in patients with advanced arteriosclerosis, symptomatic cardiovascular disease, moderate to severe hypertension, hyperthyroidism, known hypersensitivity or idiosyncrasy to sympathomimetic amines, and glaucoma, or who have recently used a monoamine oxidase inhibitor (MAOI).
 Benzphetamine should not be given to patients who are in an agitated state or who have a history of drug misuse.